 Researching William has proved more difficult than some of the soldiers I've looked at.
-I've yet to find any mention of his death in the newspapers and I haven't found out which War Memorial back in England he is commemorated on.
-And of course I have no photo of him yet, which is the thing I'd most like to track down.
-So if there are any relatives out there, please do get in touch, it would be lovely to hear from you.
-Please feel free to contact me at: firstname.lastname@example.org
+Until his great nephew gave me a copy of the entry from the Enfield newspaper, I had been unable to find any mention of his death in the newspapers and I haven't found out which War Memorial back in England he is commemorated on.
+So if there are any more relatives out there, please do get in touch, it would be lovely to hear from you.
+Please feel free to contact me at: email@example.com

 In researching William's final days, several sites have been invaluable, so I've included links to some of them here.